 Food Jobs = Accidents.

-We recently discussed driver distraction and fast food accidents here, and obesity and junk food here.
+We recently discussed driver distraction and fast food accidents here and obesity and junk food here.
 But when you think about it, eateries are a link in the chain of agriculture that requires human laborers.
-Few can imagine an In-N-Out Burger® without the option of fresh or grilled onions.
-And when we choose fine dining, we often expect wine made from California's best grapes, and sugar refined from the most excellent sugar beets.
+Few can imagine an In-N-Out Burger without fresh or grilled onions.
+And when we choose fine dining, we often expect wine made from California’s best grapes and sugar refined from the most excellent sugar beets.